-Q-learning requires a similar matrix name Q in the brain of our agent that will represent the memory of what the agent have learned through many experiences.
-The row of matrix Q represents current state of the agent, the column of matrix Q pointing to the action to go to the next state.
-In the beginning, we say that the agent know nothing, thus we put Q as zero matrix.

-The transition rule of this Q learning is a very simple formula, can be written as follows:
+Q-learning requires a similar matrix name Q in the brain of our agent that will represent the memory of what the agent has learned through many experiences.
+The rows of matrix Q represent the current state of the agent, the columns of matrix Q point to the action to go to the next state.
+As mentioned above, the agent starts without knowledge of the environment, thus we put Q as a zero matrix.
+The transition rule of this Q learning is the following simple formula

-Q(state, action)=R(state, action)+α.
-Max[Q(next state, all actions)]
+Q(state, action)=R(state, action)+ α .
+Max[Q(next state, all actions)] (1)